-Detoxification is part of a United Healthcare substance abuse coverage.
-However, not all people recovering from substance abuse will qualify for it.
-Some drugs of abuse and alcohol can cause dangerous withdrawals that require medically supervised detox.
+Detoxification is part of United Healthcare substance abuse coverage.
+However, not all people in recovery from substance abuse will qualify for it.
+For example, some drugs of abuse and alcohol can cause dangerous withdrawals that require medically supervised detox.
 Others can be unpleasant but are not life-threatening.

-Outpatient rehab is generally charged at $35 per office visit.
-United Healthcare insurance coverage for outpatient rehab often extends the long term, making it easier for patients to engage in continued care.
-Insured individuals can choose to start with outpatient rehab or step down from inpatient care.
+Outpatient rehab is generally charged $35 per office visit.
+United Healthcare rehab coverage for outpatient treatment often extends the long term, making it easier for patients to engage in continued care.
+Insured individuals can start with outpatient alcohol rehab or step down from inpatient care.

 It is rare for substance abuse to be present without some underlying mental health condition fueling it.
-United Healthcare coverage plans extend to the treatment of co-occurring disorders through their behavioral health services.
-This makes sense, as without treatment of underlying conditions, relapse is all but inevitable.
+United Healthcare substance abuse treatment plans extend to the treatment of co-occurring disorders through their behavioral health services.
+It makes sense, as addiction relapse is all but inevitable without treatment of underlying conditions.

 - Eating disorders

-If someone is battling substance abuse fueled by any of these conditions, they can seek substance abuse treatment with United Healthcare insurance coverage.
+If someone is battling drug addiction fueled by any of these conditions, they can seek substance abuse treatment with United Healthcare insurance coverage.

 In-Network vs. Out-Of-Network United Healthcare Rehab Coverage

 United Healthcare substance abuse coverage divides providers into two categories: those that are in-network and those that are out-of-network.
-This is not unique to the company as most insurance providers will do this with some or all of their plans.
+It is not unique to the company, as most insurance providers will do this with some or all of their plans.

-Sometimes, United Healthcare insurance for drug rehab will only cover in-network providers and not extend any coverage to those that are out of network without prior approval.
-In other cases, they will cover the out-of-network provider without requiring special permission but will make the insured take on a greater percentage of the costs.
+Sometimes, United Healthcare drug rehab insurance will only cover in-network providers and not extend any coverage to those out of it without prior approval.
+In other cases, they will cover the out-of-network treatment center without requiring special permission but will make the insured take on a more significant percentage of the costs.
 As a result, it is generally better for the insured to seek an in-network provider whenever it is possible.

 HMO vs. PPO UHC Insurance Plans For Drug Rehab Coverage

-HMOs and PPOs are two different structures of United Healthcare group insurance that people can obtain through their employer.
+HMOs and PPOs are two different structures of UHC group insurance that people can obtain through their employer.

 PPOs have providers that have negotiated prices with them.
-However, those with PPOs can still use their benefits outside of their network.
-In most cases, there is no need to have a primary care provider, and the insured can see specialists without a referral.
+However, those with PPOs can still use their benefits outside their network.
+There is no need to have a primary care provider in most cases, and the insured can see specialists without a referral.
 Some services will still require pre-approval.